bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-05-21-last-picture-show.md

+---
+layout: post
+title: The Last Picture Show
+published: true
+date: 2021-05-21
+readtime: true
+categories: ['BIG SCREEN CLASSICS']
+tags: [Drama]
+metadata: 'USA, 1971, 126 mins<br> Director: Peter Bogdanovich'
+pdf: '2021-05-21-last-picture-show.pdf'
+---
 **SPOILER WARNING The following notes give away some of the plot.**

-Released in 1971 amidst the dope-fuelled rush of the New Hollywood,
-Peter Bogdanovich’s second feature _The Last Picture Show_ was in many ways an out-of-time anomaly.
+Released in 1971 amidst the dope-fuelled rush of the New Hollywood, Peter Bogdanovich’s second feature _The Last Picture Show_ was in many ways an out-of-time anomaly.
 With its black-and-white photography, gentle pace, period setting and formal classicism, it was closer to the work of critic and film historian Bogdanovich’s mentors John Ford and Howard Hawks than it was to that of his New Wave-inspired peers at the BBS production company.
 But it was immediately embraced as a modern classic – _Newsweek_ wrote that it was ‘the most important work by a young American director since _Citizen_ _Kane_’ – propelling Bogdanovich at a stroke into the front rank of US filmmakers.

 Adapted from a novel by Larry McMurtry, the film takes place in a small Texas town over the course of a year (from October 1951 to October 1952), following the relationships and entanglements of its inhabitants, both school kids on the cusp of graduation – played by then newcomers Jeff Bridges, Cybill Shepherd, Randy Quaid and Timothy Bottoms – and their elders, played by Ellen Burstyn, Ben Johnson and Eileen Brennan.